 - Hypospadias Repair (PDF, 978.5 KB)

 - Pyeloplasty (PDF, 591.4 KB)

 - Mitrofanoffs (PDF, 865.2 KB)

 - Anorectal Malformations (PDF, 287.5 KB)

-The surgical ward (24b) has unlimited visiting hours for immediate family.
-For other visitors the hours are 8am - 8pm.
+Visiting hours are 8am - 8pm.
 The children have a rest period between 1 - 3pm and visitors are discouraged during this time.

 (09) 307 4949 ext 22527

 2 Park Road

 This page was last updated at 9:42AM on March 26, 2019.
 This information is reviewed and edited by Starship Paediatric Surgery and Urology.